RylieWeaver/Chi-Geometry/README.md

 ## Configuration Options

-Chi-Geometry provides three main configuration options:
+Chi-Geometry provides three main configuration options which are read from json:

 ### Type
 This option defines the structural arrangement of the chiral configuration: